victornas91/victornas91/README.md

 ---

-**`Future Polymath - (Trying to) mix Machine Learning with IoT, Games, Infosec and Aerospace Engineering`**

-Almost 20 years working with Information Technology, mainly support and infrastructure (including electric sytems, networks and optic fiber).
-Now aiming at helping improve people's and organizations's lives by automating repetitive tasks and building support systems with the help of AI, Information Security, Cloud Systems and Internet of Things.
-By focusing on these matters I've gradually learned how to use programming languages and frameworks that best suit these tasks.
-Some of them are:

-C, C++, MQTT, Lorawan, MIPS and ARM for Systems Programming and Internet of Things

-Python, Keras, OpenCV and Tensorflow for RPA, Deep Learning and Computer Vision

-C# for Cloud Systems using the Azure ecosystem and Game Development using Unity and Blender.

-PostgreSQL and MongoDB for database management and implementation
+**`Future Polymath`**

+More than 10 years in computer support, administrative management and English tutoring as a second language.
+Making the transition to Backend, API, microservices and mobile apps development, as well as cloud and information security systems consultant.
+My side projects are aimed at creating digital games, 3D modeling, internet of things, machine learning and mechatronics / aerospace prototypes.
+I may not be an expert in these areas but I will definitely add something good to your project and / or team!

+Skills and Technologies: C#, C, Python, Kotlin, Dart, SQL, NosQL, Linux, Unix, Django, Flask, AWS, Azure, Arm, MIPS, AVR, PIC, LORA, MQT, I2C, UART.

-The games featured above are part of my project Mobius and Lion Systems where I try to build some new janky experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!
+The games featured above are part of my project Mobius and Lion where I try to build some new entertainment experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!

 [![trophy](https://github-profile-trophy.vercel.app/?username=victornas91)](https://github.com/ryo-ma/github-profile-trophy)
 [![Github Followers](https://img.shields.io/github/followers/victornas91?color=06d6a0&label=Github%20Followers&style=for-the-badge)](https://github.com/victornas91?tab=followers)